codepath/web103_finalproject/README.md

 [gif goes here]

+### Profile Edit

+Users can add a profile picture and update their bio or subjects.
+[gif goes here]

+### Ratings

+After a session, students can rate tutors.
+Tutors can also rate students.
+[gif goes here]

 ### [ADDITIONAL FEATURES GO HERE - ADD ALL FEATURES HERE IN THE FORMAT ABOVE; you will check these off and add gifs as you complete them]

 ## Installation Instructions